gentics/gentics-ui-core/README.md

 Full documentation and examples are available at [https://gentics.github.io/gentics-ui-core/](https://gentics.github.io/gentics-ui-core/)

+The build system for the project is [angular-cli](https://cli.angular.io/) with a custom directory structure (to maintain the previous directory structure before the migration to angular-cli) and a custom post-build gulp script.
+For full documentation on available commands, see [https://angular.io/cli](https://angular.io/cli).

 ## Building the docs app

 Although the UI Core is intended to be consumed in a raw (uncompiled) state, there is a demo app